 Updated on June 16, 2021

 Many homeowners are aware of the title insurance policy obtained through the escrow process during the purchase of their home.
-As we have discussed in a , it is critically important for homeowners to inspect the property’s title and obtain a title insurance policy.
+As we have discussed in a prior post the purpose of title insurance, it is critically important for homeowners to inspect the property’s title and obtain a title insurance policy.
 Few homeowners understand the importance of reading through their policy and understanding what the information contained within impacts their rights to their property.
 Understanding the basic parts of a title insurance policy is an important first step: